- Search The Registry

 - My Account

-*This date, The Registry honors Ethiopian Jews.
-Ethiopian Jews or Beta Israel are a Black African ethnic group from northwestern Ethiopia who practice Judaism.
+*On This date, The Registry honors Ethiopian Jews.
+Ethiopian Jews, or Beta Israel, are a Black African ethnic group from northwestern Ethiopia who practice Judaism.

-Although the origins of Judaism in Ethiopia remain a mystery, it is likely that the community's roots extend 2500 years.
+Although the origins of Judaism in Ethiopia remain a mystery, the community's roots likely extend 2500 years.
 Some Beta Israel believes that they are descendants of Menelik, according to legend, the son of King Solomon and the Queen of Sheba.
-Others believe the Beta Israel to be the tribe of Dan, one of the ten lost tribes of Israel.
-Still others trace the group's history to the biblical parting of the Red Sea, holding that the Jews of Ethiopia were those who did not cross in time and thus escaped from Egypt by heading south.
-Some scholars have suggested that the Beta Israel are the descendants of a group converted by Jews from southern Arabia (present-day Yemen) roughly 2001 years ago speaking Agaw (a Cushitic language).
+Others believe Beta Israel to be the tribe of Dan, one of the ten lost tribes of Israel.
+Still, others trace the group's history to the biblical parting of the Red Sea, holding that the Jews of Ethiopia were those who did not cross in time and thus escaped from Egypt by heading south.
+Some scholars have suggested that Beta Israel are the descendants of a group converted by Jews from southern Arabia (present-day Yemen) roughly 2001 years ago speaking Agaw (a Cushitic language).

-When the kingdom of Aksum adopted Christianity as its official religion during the fourth century C.E., the Beta Israel was forced to relocate to the mountainous region around Lake Tana.
-Over the centuries the Beta Israel, numbering in the hundreds of thousands, ruled a powerful state in what is today Ethiopia.
-Beginning around 1400, however, the Dynasty of Solomon’s Ethiopia gradually subdued this Jewish people.
-During the seventeenth century the Ethiopian emperor finally defeated the Jewish state and seized their land.
-Most Beta Israel gradually gave up their Agaw language and adopted the Tigrinya or Amhara language of their neighbors.
-The situation of the Beta Israel worsened toward the end of the nineteenth century.
+When the kingdom of Aksum adopted Christianity as its official religion during the fourth century C.E., Beta Israel was forced to relocate to the mountainous region around Lake Tana.
+Over the centuries, Beta Israel, numbering in the hundreds of thousands, ruled a powerful state in what is today Ethiopia.
+Beginning around 1400, however, the Dynasty of Solomon’s Ethiopia gradually subdued these Jewish people.
+During the seventeenth century, the Ethiopian emperor finally defeated the Jewish state and seized their land.
+Most Beta Israel gradually gave up their Agaw language and adopted their neighbors' Tigrinya or Amhara language.
+The situation of Beta Israel worsened toward the end of the nineteenth century.
 By 1900 only 60,000 to 70,000 remained; the rest had fallen victim to famine or disease or been forcibly converted to Christianity.

 Some Beta Israel customs are comparable to Jewish practices based on oral law and rabbinical literature; others resemble ancient customs practiced by Jews during the biblical and Talmudic periods.
 Beta Israel villages, usually set apart from neighboring Christian villages, were always situated near a body of water for ritual purposes of immersion and purification.
 Religious life revolved around the synagogue (mesgid or beit makdas).

-Their community has always kept strictly to the kosher diet and has observed the Saturday Sabbath as a day of rest.
-The Beta Israel celebrates all the festivals mentioned in the Torah in addition to those of their own tradition.
-The timing of holidays is determined by a religious lunar calendar exclusive to the Beta Israel.
+Their community has always kept strictly to the kosher diet and has observed the Saturday Sabbath as a rest day.
+Beta Israel celebrates all the festivals mentioned in the Torah and those of their own tradition.
+The timing of holidays is determined by a religious lunar calendar exclusive to Beta Israel.
 A traditional priesthood (the Kohanim) has led the community's religious life, and the priesthood has gained increasing importance during the upheavals of the twentieth century as the repository of the group's traditions.
-Because the Beta Israel have transmitted rituals orally, the expertise of the priests has been a critical element in maintaining the liturgical cycle.
+Because Beta Israel has transmitted rituals orally, the expertise of the priests has been a critical element in maintaining the liturgical cycle.

-While free from the religious persecution they faced in Ethiopia, the Beta Israel now faces racism and a daily struggle for integration in Israel.
-This struggle was exacerbated in January 1997, when it was discovered that the Israeli government was automatically discarding blood donated by Ethiopian Jews out of a fear of acquired immune deficiency syndrome (AIDS).
+While free from the religious persecution they faced in Ethiopia, Beta Israel now faces racism and a daily struggle for integration into Israel.
+This struggle was exacerbated in January 1997 when it was discovered that the Israeli government was automatically discarding blood donated by Ethiopian Jews out of fear of acquired immune deficiency syndrome (AIDS).
 The discovery of this racist policy led to a protest by more than 15,000 Ethiopian Jews in Jerusalem and drew widespread publicity.
-Most Ethiopian Jews in Israel currently live in very poor segregated towns, with unemployment running well above the national average.
-More surprisingly, the Beta Israel has faced constant challenges to the authenticity of their Jewishness.
+Most Ethiopian Jews in Israel live in poor, segregated towns, with unemployment running well above the national average.
+More surprisingly, Beta Israel has faced constant challenges to the authenticity of their Jewishness.

 On the more positive side, the community enjoys greater educational opportunities than ever before in its history, and several hundred Ethiopian Jews are enrolled in colleges and graduate programs in Israel.
-Also organizations such as the North American conference on Ethiopian Jewry (NACOEJ) are serving the many barriers and issues unique to the dilemma they still endure.
+Also, organizations such as the North American Conference on Ethiopian Jewry (NACOEJ) serve the many barriers and issues unique to the dilemma they still endure.

 Juvenile delinquency is growing even among children as young as 8 or 9 years old.
-A woman who runs a program in Beersheva to help children in elementary school said that children are remaining at the malls until all hours.
-Discarding school on a semi-regular basis is growing and often young people are getting involved in petty crime.
-She described this as a pattern that is spreading and involved 300 children under the age of 14 in Beersheva alone.
-There are also Ethiopian youth gangs in many of the cities where there is a concentration of immigrants such as Rehovot, Rishon LeZion, Netanya, Beer Sheva, Hadera etc., as well as in Tel Aviv.
+A woman who runs a program in Beersheva to help children in elementary school said children remain at the malls until all hours.
+Discarding school semi-regularly is growing, and young people are often getting involved in petty crime.
+She described this as a spreading pattern involving 300 children under the age of 14 in Beersheva alone.
+There are also Ethiopian youth gangs in many of the cities with a concentration of immigrants, such as Rehovot, Rishon LeZion, Netanya, Beer Sheva, Hadera, etc., and Tel Aviv.
 In neighborhoods with a high concentration of Ethiopian immigrants, they have encountered Israeli criminals actively recruiting Ethiopian youths into drug sales and other criminal activities.

-However officials at the Jewish Agency, a quasi-governmental organization that helps the immigrants, stress the positive: There are 1,500 Ethiopians in universities or colleges, compared with just 100 five years ago.
-Also they, government ministries, and Jewish communities’ abroad plan to come together for a $600 million nine-year program of job training and improving education for Ethiopian immigrants.
+However, officials at the Jewish Agency, a quasi-governmental organization that helps the immigrants, stress the positive: There are 1,500 Ethiopians in universities or colleges, compared with just 100 five years ago.
+Also, they, government ministries, and Jewish communities abroad plan to come together for a $600 million nine-year job training program and improve education for Ethiopian immigrants.

 An equally strong ray of light is the Israel Association for Ethiopian Jews (IAEJ), founded in 1993 as an independent advocacy group.
-It works with hundreds of young activists from all over Israel and, funded mostly by American Jews, lobbies Israeli politicians.
+It works with hundreds of young activists around Israel and, funded mostly by American Jews, lobbies Israeli politicians.
 Members of the organization say it has enabled thousands of students to study in academic rather than vocational programs.
-It has also been instrumental in a rise in the number of Ethiopians who pass their high school matriculation exams.
+It has also been instrumental in increasing the number of Ethiopians passing their high school matriculation exams.

 One IAEJ program tackled truancy by forging contacts between Ethiopian dropouts and "big brothers and sisters."
-The program was adopted and expanded by the Education Ministry as a way of reaching all children at risk, and now has 15 offices across Israel.
-In 1999 the last remaining group of some 2,300, from the Quara area of Ethiopia, was flown to Israel.
-Three years ago the population of Jews of Ethiopian origin living in Israel was about 74,000.
+The program was adopted and expanded by the Education Ministry as a way of reaching all children at risk and now has 15 offices across Israel.
+In 1999 the last remaining group of some 2,300 from the Quadra area of Ethiopia was flown to Israel.
+Three years ago, the population of Jews of Ethiopian origin living in Israel was about 74,000.